Respiratory Therapy Technology

 Respiratory therapy technology information meeting

-Attend a respiratory therapy technology information meeting (valid for 12 months).
+You may either attend a respiratory therapy technology information meeting on campus or complete the online respiratory therapy course (valid for 12 months).

 Co-requisite and pre-requisite courses

 Complete any required remedial coursework with a grade of “C” or higher based upon the multiple measures placement policy.
-Courses may include co-requisite English and co-requisite statistics.
+Courses may include co-requisite English and co-requisite algebra or statistics.

 Provide proof of completion with grade of “C” or higher of the following courses: